tdresearchgroup/GetSmells/README.md

 python3 vulIntegration.py
 ```
 Output is in `xxx/getsmells/getsmells-output/smell&vul/`

+## Usage for other data process tools
+They are well documented in these script using ArgumentParser.
+Please refer that.

 # 4. Smells included
 Some extracted smells are based off the criteria outlined in [Object-Oriented Metrics in Practice](http://www.springer.com/us/book/9783540244295) by